yasoob/intermediatePython/map_&_filter.rst

 ^^^^^^^^^

 As the name suggests, filter creates a list of elements for which a function returns true.
-Here is a short and consise example:
+Here is a short and concise example:

 .. code:: python